03/01/88 Revised 04/02/19 Training Completed 04/16/19

 If the payee still maintains that s/he did not receive or redeem the warrant, complete the steps listed below.

 1. If the payee confirms that the signature is a forgery, have the payee complete the Forged Warrant Affidavit and the Electronic Payment Enrollment form.
-Both forms must be signed by the payee in the presence of a notary public and notarized.
+Both forms must be signed by the payee.

 If the payee lives outside of Utah, or resides in Utah but does not live near an ORS office, mail or fax the affidavit to the payee to be completed.
 The payee MUST forward the original signed affidavit back to CSS.